 - To simplify this design, I suggest wrapping a few marbles.
 If you want a vibrant result, go ahead with more marbles.

 - Use marbles of different sizes for a dramatic effect.

-- For every marble, wrap a circle that will bulge out, and around that, it’ll be dyed.
+- For every marble, wrap a circle that will bulge out; around that, it’ll be dyed.

 - You can use a squeeze bottle to apply the dye to the preferred area.

-- Either use a single color for all or use different colors of your choice by looking into the color palette.
+- Either use a single color for all or choose different colors by looking into the color palette.

 Bullseye Tie Dye Technique

 - Pinch the center of the fabric and pull it up, forming a cone.